 Something else I really love about REIZE is that it’s a powder energy drink that comes in a sachet.
 This makes it super easy to carry around and mix up fresh when I want a fresh energy drink.
 This makes it more compact and can be tossed into your bag or pocket without fuss, making it more convenient than a canned energy drink like Coke Energy.

-The great blend of ingredients all work together to give you a perfect and long-lasting energy boost.
+The great blend of ingredients all works together to give you a perfect and long-lasting energy boost.

 I should also add that REIZE ships right to your doorstep for only around $1 per drink, INCLUDING SHIPPING so you don’t have to constantly worry about how you’re going to get your regular energy boost.